All About Carb Jetting

 Please don't despair that this process is too tedious.
 It is detail oriented but that is what is necessary for selecting the perfect needle for your ride.
 The more needles you test on the spreadsheet the easier the process becomes.
 Then just wait for the smile on your face once you go riding again.
 It's just great to have a carb correctly jetted.
 Say goodbye to fouled plugs and seized cylinders! (that is if you heeded my advice on engine oil)

-The instructions for using the jetting calculator are at these web pages:
+The instructions for using the jetting calculator version 7 are at these web pages:

 Mikuni VM/TM Carbs, Mikuni TMS/TMX Carbs,

 Here are the graphs I derived by testing jets and a needle/needle-jet combo for actual flow (using premix) in relation to flow area.
-The needle jet flow area was calculated according to the diamter of the needle at the needle jet and the diameter of the needle jet hole as the needle was tested at different needle heights.
+The needle jet flow area was calculated according to the diameter of the needle at the needle jet and the diameter of the needle jet hole as the needle was tested at different needle heights.
 As you can see the pilot and main jets have a linear relationship between flow area and flow except for being slightly offset.

 Questions & Answers

 HOW DOES IT BASICALLY WORK?

 (If after reading this you think it is over your head, just realize that how it works is all automatic within the program and doesn't require any of your brain power.
 Just watch these videos: #1 #2.)

 2) It takes the needle and needle jet data to calculate the flow area between them at all 8 positions of slide and calculates its effective area by a formula that simulates its non-linear flow in real life (discovered by my own testing).